Political Cleavages and Social Inequalities. A Study of Fifty Democracies, 1948–2020

 Income Inequality in Africa, 1990-2019: Measurement, Patterns, Determinants

-Lucas Chancel, Denis Cogneau, Amory Gethin, Alix Myczkowski, Anne-Sophie Robilliard
+with Lucas Chancel, Denis Cogneau, Alix Myczkowski, and Anne-Sophie Robilliard

 Growing Cleavages in India?
 Evidence from the Changing Structure of Electorates, 1962-2014